tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Name: [bdqffdq:ValidationConcept](https://rs.tdwg.org/bdqffdq/terms/ValidationConcept)
 - Preferred Label: Validation Concept
-- Definition: A term involved in statements about the conformance of data to expressed quality needs.
+- Definition: A term involved in statements about the conformance of data to expressed DataQualityNeeds.
 - Comments: Validation terms are expressed in a positive sense, they identify data that conform to needs.
 - View in: [term-list](../list/bdqffdq/index.md#ValidationConcept)